Omanyte

 The Rock/Water type Pokemon.
 Discover comprehensive stats, moves, and evolutions across all games.

-Omanyte - Rock/Water type Pokemon from with stats, moves, and evolution data
+Omanyte - Rock/Water type Pokemon from all Pokémon games with stats, moves, and evolution data

 Pokemon Details